rshubham/Algo-Revision/Kafka_Readme.md

 How to Connect with VM: ssh -i KafkaTesting_key.pem azureuser@20.106.150.2

-Ensure you have gven read-only access to the private key : chmod 400 KafkaTesting_key.pem
+Ensure you have given read-only access to the private key : chmod 400 KafkaTesting_key.pem

 Generic Command to generate a public key corresponding to your private key: ssh-keygen \